nextcloud/app_api/README.md

 [![Docs](https://github.com/cloud-py-api/app_api/actions/workflows/docs.yml/badge.svg)](https://cloud-py-api.github.io/app_api/)

-The App Ecosystem Project is an exciting initiative that aims to revolutionize the way applications are developed for Nextcloud.
+The AppAPI Project is an exciting initiative that aims to revolutionize the way applications are developed for Nextcloud.

 Unlike the traditional approach that limits developers to using PHP, this innovative ecosystem empowers them to create applications using a variety of programming languages, opening up a world of possibilities.